-Continue cooking the steak on the grill until it has reached your preferred level of doneness, or move it inside to the oven to finish the cooking in the oven.
+Continue cooking the steak on the grill until it has reached your preferred level of doneness, or move it inside to the oven to finish the cooking.

 Heat a large, cast-iron skillet or grill pan on the stove over high heat.

-Preheat the oven to 500 degrees for at least 20 minutes.
+Preheat the oven to 500 F for at least 20 minutes.

 Place the grilled or seared steaks in a cast-iron skillet or grill pan and slide whichever you use into the hot oven.

 Check the steaks for doneness with an internal meat thermometer.
-Remove the steaks from the oven when they reach your desired level of doneness -- for example, 145 degrees for medium-rare and 160 degrees for medium.
+Remove the steaks from the oven when they reach your desired level of doneness.

 Rib-eye steak is a good source of protein.
 According to the USDA, a 3-ounce serving of grilled rib-eye steak, trimmed to zero inches of fat, provides 20.3 grams of protein.
 This is almost 50 percent of the recommended daily intake for women and 36 percent of the daily value for men, according to the National Academies of Sciences.